Leixb/yeelight/README.md

 The only required argument is `<address>` which can be either an IP address, the name of a lamp, or the value `all`:

-- If an IP address is provided, `yeelight-cli` will attempt to connect with a bulb on that address, if `timeout` milliseconds pass and a connection cannot be established, it will fail.
+- If an IP address is provided, `yeelight` will attempt to connect with a bulb on that address, if `timeout` milliseconds pass and a connection cannot be established, it will fail.
-- If a name is provided, `yeelight-cli` will launch a discovery message and wait for a bulb with the given name to respond.
+- If a name is provided, `yeelight` will launch a discovery message and wait for a bulb with the given name to respond.
 If such bulb is not found in `timeout` milliseconds, it will fail.
 - If the special keyword `all` is given, the command will be run on all the